apomarn/WeDo/README.md

 ## Introduction

-For this project I wanted to put into work everything I've been learning in class and by my own for the last 2 months from scratching the idea, prototyping, designing, coding and deploying.
+For this project I wanted to put into work everything I've been learning in class and by my own for the last 2 months from brainstorming, prototyping, designing, coding and deploying.

 So let's start.